 Cost: ~$3 CAD (street stalls), $20+ CAD at Cabane a Sucre (includes meal)

-Where & when: any Cabane à Sucre (outside city – here’s a list of 5 great ones) or in Old Montreal where you can find a small wooden stand that sells smoothies in summer & maple taffy in winter.
+Where & when: any Cabane à Sucre (outside city – here’s a list of 5 great ones).
+In Old Montréal you can find a small wooden stand that sells smoothies in summer & maple taffy in winter.
 The stand is located on Place Jacques Cartier, between Rue Le Royer East and Rue Notre Dame (before the Montreal City Hall).

 In winter, Old Montréal has a wonderful wintery set-up complete with a Cabane à Sucre (sugar shack) which serves maple taffy.
 If you’re not from Québec, you may have no idea what maple taffy is.
 Let me tell you, at a few bucks a piece, it’s sugary thrifty heaven on earth.